maitreyak/APUE_Book_Solutions/chapter4.md

     exit(errno);
 }
 ```
 Emparically, the depth of the dir tree is affected by the lenght of the dir name.
 Dir "small" gives us a depth of 167 while dir "realllllllllllllllllllllyloooooooooooooooooooooooooooooooooooooooooooog" has depth of 13.
 Both are well short of the PATH_MAX limit of 4098.
-TODO investigate how mkdir depth is affected by dir name.
+Need to investigate how mkdir depth is affected by dir name.
+(See github issues.)
 ```
 root@precise64:/vagrant/advC# ./a.out small
 mkdir: Protocol error